-Trump Texas Visit Highlights Federal Response Effort
+Trump's Texas Visit Highlights Federal Response Effort

 "Thank you everybody," Trump said, saying the response to the storm's flooding "is going well."

-As he looked over the gathering at the station, he declared "What a crowd, what a turnout."
+As he looked over the gathering at the station, he declared: "What a crowd, what a turnout."

-At a stop in Austin, Trump toured the Texas Department of Public Safety's operations center, where officials were monitoring developments on TV and computer screens.
-Trump told them "the world is watching and the world is very impressed with what you are doing."
+At a stop in the state capital, Austin, Trump toured the Texas Department of Public Safety's operations center, where officials were monitoring developments on TV and computer screens.
+Trump told them that "the world is watching and the world is very impressed with what you are doing."

 He then met with Texas lawmakers including Republican Sens.
 Ted Cruz and John Cornyn.
-Trump said "we'll be working with these characters over there and think we'll come through with a really, you know the right solution," saying recovery from Harvey is "going to be a costly proposition."
+Trump said, "We'll be working with these characters over there and think we'll come through with a really, you know the right solution," saying recovery from Harvey is "going to be a costly proposition."

-"Probably there has never been anything so expensive in our country's history, we've never done anything so historic in terms of damage and in terms of ferocity as what we've witnessed with Harvey," Trump said.
+"Probably there has never been anything so expensive in our country's history; we've never done anything so historic in terms of damage and in terms of ferocity as what we've witnessed with Harvey," Trump said.
 "It sounds like such an innocent name," he said, "but it's not innocent."

 To avoid complicating ongoing rescue efforts, Trump sidestepped Houston, where floodwaters have been rising for days.
 Instead, he and first lady Melania Trump visited Austin and the Corpus Christi area, where Harvey made landfall Friday night, packing 130 mph winds.
 It was downgraded to a tropical storm by Saturday evening.
 Trump said he may pay a second visit to the region on Saturday.
 Depending on the path of the storm, that trip could also include a stop in Louisiana.